-2.Psychologists initially licensed by examination after the July 1st renewal date shall be exempt from the continuing education requirements stated in this Part until the date of the next renewal cycle (i.e., June 30th of the next even-numbered year).
+2.Psychologists initially licensed by examination after the July 1st renewal date shall be exempt from the continuing education requirements stated in this Part until the date of the next renewal cycle (i.e., the thirtieth (30th) day of June of the next even-numbered year).

 3.An extension of time to complete the continuing education requirements may be granted to a psychologist solely at the discretion of the Board for reasons of hardship or other extenuating circumstances.

 C.A license may be denied to any applicant who fails to provide satisfactory evidence of completion of continuing education relevant to psychology as required by this Part.

 D.Failure to comply with any provisions of § 15.9 of this Part shall be subject to the sanctions of § 15.11 of this Part.
 Furthermore, all hearings and reviews which may be required shall be subject to the provisions of § 15.12 of this Part.

 15.10Issuance and Renewal of License

 A.On or before the first (1st) day of May in each even-numbered year, the Department shall make available an application for license renewal to every person to whom a license has been issued or renewed during the cycle.
 Every person so licensed who desires to renew his or her license shall file a renewal application together with a renewal fee as set forth in the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part of this Title) on or before the first (1st) day of July of the next even-numbered year following the issuance of his or her license.
 Such renewal application shall include an attestation of completion of the continuing education requirements in accordance with § 15.9 of this Part.